colorado micro weddings Simple: Garden of the Gods Elopement Guide for 2026

 What the Internet Won’t Tell You About Garden of the Gods

-I’ve planned and officiated hundreds of weddings in Colorado over the years, and Garden of the Gods is definitely one of the best in terms of photos.
-However, it is a VERY BUSY location, so unless you do sunrise, expect to have a lot of people in the area.
-If you’re looking for privacy, there are much better spots!
+I’ve planned and officiated hundreds of weddings in Colorado over the years, and Garden of the Gods is definitely one of the best in terms of easy access, and beautiful photos.
+However, it is a VERY BUSY location, so unless you do sunrise, expect to have a lot of groups and weddings in the same area as you.
+If you’re looking for any level of privacy, there are much better spots!

 If Garden of the Gods doesn’t work for you—don’t worry!